 Every painting is a war.

 The other night, I spent four hours working on citations for my book.
 It left me feeling angry and exhausted.
-When I shared my feelings of struggle with others, I realized I was not alone.
+But when I shared my feelings of struggle with others, I realized I was not alone.

 This is the feeling we get when we dare to do dirty work.
-Let’s face it: All work is dirty.
-What we mustn’t do is avoid the mess.
+And let's face it: All work is dirty.
+What we mustn't do is avoid the mess.

 See you on the battlefield.

-What’s a project you’re currently struggling with?
-How are you fighting through?
+What's a project you're currently struggling with?
 Share in the comments.